 Since summer 2008, I am running the Heidenau K60, initially only on the front wheel and combined with Mitas E-07, E-09 and Heidenau K60 on the rear.
-In spite of the open profile, the tire behaves neutral and does not exhibit any particular problems or weaknesses; I definitively consider it as a viable alternative to the Mitas E-08, with much more offroad capability.
-I have used this tire on the rough mountain trails in the Frech/Italian Alps and used it for rapid riding on tarmac, dry or wet - up to now, this is clearly a tire that fits my needs and my riding style perfectly.
+In spite of the open profile, the tire behaves neutral and does not exhibit any particular problems or weaknesses; I definitively consider it as a true alternative to the Mitas E-08, with much more offroad capability.
+As of summer 2014, I have used this tire on rough mountain trails in the Frech/Italian Alps as well as for rapid riding on tarmac, dry or wet - this is clearly a tire that fits my needs and my riding style perfectly.
 Lifetime seems to be varying; the first K60 on the rear wheel lasted for 8.2 Mm, the second only 5 Mm.
-The front tire lasts around 12.5 Mm. - In 2012, Heidenau phased out the Heidenau K60 and replaced it by the Heidenau K60 Scout.
+The front tire lasts around 12.5 Mm. - In 2012, Heidenau phased out the Heidenau K60 and replaced it with the Heidenau K60 Scout.
 Lifetime seems to be a bit longer; the first rear tire made 8.5 Mm.